To promote the creation of a European way of thinking about enterprise and society

 Research of global significance

 The S&O Institute has become a vibrant center of reflection recognized throughout Europe.
-Over the past four years, the Institute’s members have already produced more than 80 research papers, of which more than half have been published in leading academic journals.
+Over the past five years, the Institute’s members have already produced more than 60 research papers, of which more than half have been published in leading academic journals.
 Through its publications, academic exchanges and partnerships, organization of international events (the Medici Summer School, the European Theory Development Workshop), and its doctoral scholarship scheme, the S&O Institute is proudly contributing to the development of an international research community concerned with key contemporary challenges.

 We engage in the study of what forms the basis of responsible capitalism.